Ruby McCollum: Shooting of Dr. C. Leroy Adams

-First trial
+Trial

 McCollum was defended by Frank Cannon, a District Attorney from Jacksonville, Florida.
 The case was prosecuted by state's attorney Keith Black, and presided over by Florida's Third Circuit Court judge, Judge Hal W. Adams.
 (He was not related to the doctor, but had been an honorary pallbearer at his funeral).

-It was an all-white jury, some of whom had been Dr. Adams' patients.
-(As blacks were disenfranchised and generally not registered to vote, they did not qualify for the jury pool.)
-Zora Neale Hurston, a black anthropologist and writer on assignment from the Pittsburgh Courier, was the first person to report on the trial for a newspaper outside Florida.
+The all-white jury included some patients of the late Dr. Adams.
+Zora Neale Hurston, a black anthropologist and author, was on a free-lance assignment from the Pittsburgh Courier.
+She was the first person from a newspaper outside Florida to report on the trial.
 She was required to sit upstairs in the segregated gallery of the courtroom.
-Her coverage helped McCollum's case gain a national and international audience.
+Her notability and striking coverage helped McCollum's case gain a national and international audience.

-McCollum testified that Adams raped her in her home and in his office (located immediately across the street from the courthouse), and that he insisted that she bear his child.
+In front of an all-white male jury, McCollum testified that Adams raped her in her home and in his office (located immediately across the street from the courthouse), and that he insisted that she bear his child.
 The court prevented her defense attorney from presenting more complete information about their relationship.
-All of Cannon's efforts to introduce the doctor's pattern of repeated physical abuse of her at the office were objected to by the prosecutor and upheld by the judge.
-She was allowed to testify only to events on the day of the murder.
-She said that Adams had struck her repeatedly that day and they struggled.
-Essentially McCollum was silenced in court regarding additional testimony that would have established mitigating circumstances.
+All of Cannon's efforts to introduce the doctor's pattern of repeated physical abuse of her at the office were objected to by the prosecutor, and most objections were upheld by the judge.
+She said that Adams had struck her repeatedly the day of the murder, and they struggled.
+Essentially, McCollum was silenced in court regarding additional testimony that would have established mitigating circumstances.

 According to Zora Neale Hurston, who reported on the trial for the Pittsburgh Courier:

 Ruby was allowed to describe how, about 1948, during an extended absence of her husband, she had, in her home, succumbed to the sexual assault.
 She was allowed to state that her youngest child was his.
 Yet thirty-eight times Frank Cannon attempted to proceed from this point; thirty-eight times he attempted to create the opportunity for Ruby to tell her whole story and thus explain what were her motives; thirty-eight times the State objected; and thirty-eight times Judge Adams sustained these objections.